Rishab49/inventory-management/README.md

 to run `ng serve`
 to generate a component `ng g c component_name`

+## Tech stack
+1. Angular for frontend,
+2. TailwindCSS for styling,
+3. Material Icons for icons,
+4. Leaflet for map

 ## Features
 1. we can use the home page to explore the map and get some info about some cities
 2. in the details page we can switch between different products